Boston Scientific (NYSE:BSX) Posts Earnings Results, Misses Estimates By $0.02 EPS

 Boston Scientific (NYSE:BSX – Get Rating) announced its earnings results on Wednesday.
-The medical equipment provider reported $0.45 earnings per share for the quarter, missing the consensus estimate of $0.47 by ($0.02), Briefing.com reports.
+The medical equipment provider reported $0.45 earnings per share for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.02), Briefing.com reports.
 Boston Scientific had a return on equity of 14.36% and a net margin of 5.50%.
-The business had revenue of $3.24 billion for the quarter, compared to analysts’ expectations of $3.24 billion.
-During the same period in the previous year, the company earned $0.45 earnings per share.
-Boston Scientific’s quarterly revenue was up 3.7% on a year-over-year basis.
+The firm had revenue of $3.24 billion for the quarter, compared to the consensus estimate of $3.24 billion.
+During the same quarter last year, the business posted $0.45 EPS.
+Boston Scientific’s revenue for the quarter was up 3.7% on a year-over-year basis.

-Several analysts have recently issued reports on BSX shares.
-Canaccord Genuity Group increased their price objective on Boston Scientific from $45.00 to $48.00 and gave the company a “buy” rating in a research note on Friday, October 28th.
-JPMorgan Chase & Co. lifted their price objective on Boston Scientific from $48.00 to $55.00 and gave the company an “overweight” rating in a research note on Thursday.
-StockNews.com upgraded shares of Boston Scientific from a “hold” rating to a “buy” rating in a research note on Thursday.
-Raymond James lifted their price target on shares of Boston Scientific from $54.00 to $56.00 and gave the stock a “strong-buy” rating in a research note on Thursday.
-Finally, Needham & Company LLC increased their price objective on shares of Boston Scientific from $48.00 to $53.00 and gave the company a “buy” rating in a research report on Thursday.
-Two equities research analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, Boston Scientific presently has an average rating of “Moderate Buy” and an average price target of $50.88.
+BSX has been the topic of a number of recent research reports.
+Truist Financial raised their price objective on Boston Scientific from $50.00 to $54.00 and gave the stock a “buy” rating in a research note on Tuesday, December 20th.
+Jefferies Financial Group initiated coverage on Boston Scientific in a research note on Wednesday, October 12th.
+They set a “buy” rating and a $50.00 price objective on the stock.
+Citigroup initiated coverage on Boston Scientific in a research note on Tuesday, December 20th.
+They set a “buy” rating and a $54.00 price objective on the stock.
+Mizuho initiated coverage on Boston Scientific in a research note on Thursday, December 22nd.
+They set a “neutral” rating and a $52.00 price objective on the stock.
+Finally, Needham & Company LLC raised their price objective on Boston Scientific from $48.00 to $53.00 and gave the stock a “buy” rating in a research note on Thursday.
+Two research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $50.88.

 Boston Scientific Corp. engages in the development, manufacture and marketing of medical devices that are used in interventional medical specialties.
 It operates through the following segments: Rhythm and Neuro, Cardiovascular and MedSurg.
 The Rhythm and Neuro segment develops implantable devices that monitor the heart and deliver electricity to treat cardiac abnormalities.